DryRun/exo-dmsummaryplots/README.md

 Welcome to the CMS EXO MET+X Combination repository!

-This contains the files for the 2016 MET+X combination/summary results.
+This project contains the files for the 2016 MET+X combination/summary results.

-In particular, for each analysis:
+In particular, for each analysis, the directories are:
-- Data cards+files in the CMS Combine format
+- Cards: Data cards (in the CMS Combine format) and corresponding root files
-- Scans of the (M,M) plane
+- ScanMM: Scans of the (M,M) plane (root curve)
-- Scans of the (M,g) plane
+- ScanMg: Scan of the (M,g) plane (root curve)